Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Drawbacks

 Companies with employees in multiple states will need to enroll in the Plus or Premium plan to gain access to multistate payroll functionality.
 This is something to keep in mind as many employers, even small businesses, are hiring out-of-state remote employees now.
+Prospective clients should also note that access to Gusto’s team of HR experts is only available via the Premium plan or as an add-on to the Plus plan.
+In addition, prospective clients interested in the research and development tax credit tool will be charged 15 percent of the identified tax credit, though discounts are available with the Premium plan.
+Add-on features, except international contractor payments, are not available with the contractor-only plan.

 Methodology

 We conducted comprehensive research and analyzed dozens of HR systems to identify the top HR software solutions on the market.
-We reviewed product videos and customer case studies, utilized the Gusto interactive product tour, and attended a demo with Gusto staff members.
-When looking for the best HR software for payroll specifically, we prioritized features such as onboarding and implementation, payroll processing, benefits administration, usability, integrations, reporting, and customer service.
+We reviewed product videos and customer case studies, utilized the Gusto interactive product tour and attended a demo with Gusto staff members.
+When looking for the best HR software for payroll specifically, we prioritized features, such as onboarding and implementation, payroll processing, benefits administration, usability, integrations, reporting and customer service.

 Gusto FAQs